roshan-sama/nomad-dancers/README.md

 2) Chain of trust
 A Facebook group is associated with this app

+Other concerns
+1) Tragedy of the commons - can be alleviated by increasing communication between everyone using the app, and increasing trust between parties
+2) Bad actors/trolls - we will address this if the app gets popular enough to attract bad actors that for some reason want to distrupt this.
+Will likely need to add an authentication mechanism and denial of service attack prevention.

 ## Why travel by car instead of flight

 Flights, hotels and rental cars can be expensive.
 As dancers, we have an extensive network of friends and mutual friends across the world.